makostadima/r-novice-intermediate-cambridge-june2015/06-func-R.md

 > Write a function called `kelvin_to_celsius` that takes a temperature in Kelvin
 > and returns that temperature in Celsius
 >
-> Hint: To convert from Kelvin to Celsius you minus 273.15
+> Hint: To convert from Kelvin to Celsius you subtract 273.15
 >

 #### Combining functions